larc63/lavacahacemu/posts/Yakitori-EN/Yakitori-EN.md

 [![](IMG_0630-800px.webp)](IMG_0630-original.webp)

- Now, throw in some napkins or pieces of paper that have been soaked lighty in oil and light, as each piece starts to die off, add another; usually 2~3 is going to be enough, but add as needed until the fire is self-sufficient.
+ Now, throw in some napkins or pieces of paper that have been soaked lightly in oil and light, as each piece starts to die off, add another; usually 2~3 is going to be enough, but add as needed until the fire is self-sufficient.

 [![](animation.gif)](animation.gif)